sonata-project/SonataAdminBundle/UPGRADE-3.x.md

 that will be responsible for doing the job (see `FilterPersisterInterface`).
 An implementation was added, which falls back to the previous behavior : `SessionFilterPersister`.

+## Deprecated editing of a child admin that does not belong to a given parent

+This is not allowed anymore and will throw a 404 error.

 UPGRADE FROM 3.32 to 3.33
 =========================